google/xls/docs_src/codegen_options.md

     work correctly even if this is disabled (omitted, or set to -1).
 Concretely, this roughly limits the number of `malloc` calls done by the Z3 solver, so the output should be deterministic across machines for a given rlimit.

+-   `--register_merge_strategy` controls how we merge registers between stages which may be shared.
+The options are `identity` which merges registers which can be shared and contain exactly the same value and `none` which disables register merging.
+Registers are eligible for merging if the stages they are read in are not simultaneously activatable and the registers are the same type.